AmeliaEScott/LedAnimations/README.md

 # LedAnimations
-Code for controlling the LEDs in my room
+Code for controlling the LEDs in my room.

+The LEDs are WS2812b strips, AKA Adafruit Neopixels.